Journal of Pediatric Surgery Case Reports

 Dartmouth Digital Commons Citation

 Jensen, Amanda; Baertschiger, Reto; Hackworth, Jodi; and Rescorla, Fredrick, "Blunt abdominal trauma with handlebar injury: A rare cause of traumatic amputation of the appendix associated with acute appendicitis" (2016).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 403.